go-fed/activity/deliverer/README.md

 # deliverer

+This library is completely optional, provided only for convenience.

-An extra utility that provides a simple mechanism to asynchronously deliver federated messages from a `Pubber` available from the `github.com/go-fed/activity/pub` library.
+An extra utility that provides a simple mechanism to asynchronously deliver federated messages from a `pub.Pubber` available from the `go-fed/activity/pub` library.

 It implements the `pub.Deliverer` interface.